 Can you scan a QR code without an app?

-However, you will need an online app like ours to scan your QR codes and barcodes in bulk.
-Unlike your smartphone, our online barcode scanner has sufficient computing power to scan QR codes faster.
+You will need a Web API like ours to scan your QR codes and barcodes in bulk.
+Our barcode scanner API is very powerful to scan QR codes faster.

 How do I scan QR codes?

-You can scan a QR code by pointing the scanning device at the QR code.
+You can scan a QR code by using QR Code Reader API or its integration.
 The scanner’s app then extracts data from a QR code and presents it to you.

 What Does QR Code Stand For?